mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 ![](/assets/data_explorer_gif.gif)

-# BONUS: How to use the DataExplorer report
+# BONUS: How to use the 7 Most Important DataExplorer Plots

 As an extra special bonus, I figured I'd teach you not only how to make the report BUT how to use the report too.
 I know, I'm too kind.

 Here's how to get the most out of your automatic EDA report.
 If you'd like the code to produce the individual plots, simply sign up for our [free R-tips codebase](https://learn.business-science.io/r-tips-newsletter).

 ## 1. Basic Statistics